 - Both averted AND inverted with Greek fire, a secret weapon of the Byzantine Empire.
 It was a combustible mixture whose composition has been lost to history.
 Existing accounts say that it burned on the water and, in some accounts, was actually ignited by contact with water!

 - Inverted with some kinds of metal like lithium, potassium and sodium which will burn in water.

-- Averted with naval mines, which makes sense as they are placed in the water.
+- Averted with Sea Mines, which makes sense as they are placed in the water.
 They don't even need to cause direct damage; the shockwaves and columns of water they create can be enough to damage a ship, sink smaller vessels, and kill sailors.